Whatever the season, it’s always a good time to visit New Zealand as there’s so much to see and do year-round.

 The hottest months in New Zealand are January and February, and the coldest month of the year is July.
 The average temperature in New Zealand decreases as you travel south.

 New Zealand is lush and green for a reason!
 Our average rainfall is high and spread evenly throughout the year.
 Whatever time of year you are visiting, pack a raincoat as you never know when you might get showers.

 Snow typically falls during the months of June through to October, though cold snaps can occur outside of this.
 Most snow in New Zealand falls in the mountainous areas, like the Central Plateau in the North Island, and the Southern Alps in the South Island.
 It also falls heavily in inland Canterbury and Otago in the South Island.
 It very rarely snows in the coastal areas of the North Island, although they experience some heavy overnight frosts in winter.

 The sunniest places in New Zealand (recorded hours of sunshine) are the Bay of Plenty, Hawke's Bay and Nelson/Marlborough.
 As New Zealand observes Daylight Saving, daylight can last up until 9.30pm during summer months.

 The sun in New Zealand is much stronger than elsewhere and in warmer months you can get burnt quickly without sunscreen or other sun protection.
 This is because we have relatively little air pollution compared with many other countries, and less ozone, which makes the UV rays in our sunlight very strong.

 Take particular care from September to April, especially between 10am and 4pm, even on cloudy days.
 Be 'SunSmart' by using these three simple steps when you go outdoors:

 Stay in the shade whenever possible.

 Wear a shirt, hat and sunglasses.

 Use SPF 30+ sunscreen.
-Reapply every 2 hours.
+Reapply every two hours and after swimming.